WENWENYU/jamesdiao.github.io/_posts/2018-01-31-ypu-martin-o-malley.md

 As a governor and mayor, Martin O'Malley made several decisions influencing the status of undocumented immigrants in Baltimore and Maryland.
 Wikipedia provides a relevant and concise introduction of his background (edited and spliced for conciseness):

-> &emsp;&emsp;&emsp;&emsp; Martin O'Malley is an American politician and attorney who served as the 61st Governor of Maryland from 2007-2015.
+> &nbsp;&nbsp;&nbsp;&nbsp; Martin O'Malley is an American politician and attorney who served as the 61st Governor of Maryland from 2007-2015.
 He previously served as the Mayor of Baltimore, on the Baltimore City Council, as chair of the Democratic Governors Association, and as a visiting professor at Johns Hopkins's Carey Business School.
 O'Malley ran for the 2016 presidential election, but suspended his campaign after finishing third in the Iowa caucuses.
-&emsp;&emsp;&emsp;&emsp; As governor, O'Malley signed a law making the children of undocumented immigrants eligible for in-state college tuition; a majority (58%) of state voters passed the law.
+&nbsp;&nbsp;&nbsp;&nbsp; As governor, O'Malley signed a law making the children of undocumented immigrants eligible for in-state college tuition; a majority (58%) of state voters passed the law.
 During the 2014 crisis involving undocumented immigrant children from Central America crossing the border, O'Malley faced White House criticism for refusing to open a facility to house them.
-&emsp;&emsp;&emsp;&emsp; O'Malley endorses a path to citizenship, deferred action programs, limiting detentions, and stricter border enforcement.
+&nbsp;&nbsp;&nbsp;&nbsp; O'Malley endorses a path to citizenship, deferred action programs, limiting detentions, and stricter border enforcement.

 O'Malley's [presidential campaign website](https://martinomalley.com/policy/immigration/) provides a more detailed breakdown.